tgvoskuilen/meshBalancing/README.md

          |      |      |
          +------+------+

-     where refinement is triggered at a value of 10.
-This cell, rather than being left alone, will be coarsened.
+     where refinement is triggered at a value of 10 and unrefinement at a value of, say, 0.5.
+     This cell, rather than being left
+     alone, will be coarsened.
 It should use the maximum value rather than the minimum value.
 To change this, in `dynamicRefineFvMesh.H` on line 112 change `minCellField` to `maxCellField`.
 In `dynamicRefineFvMesh.C`, make the following 4 changes.
 Line